hcgatewood23/hcgatewood23.github.io/src/plex-hello.md

 1. **Accessing Content**: Use the Plex app on any device — smartphones, tablets, Smart TVs, or web browsers.
 Download the app or visit [Plex Web](https://app.plex.tv/desktop).
 1. **Making Yourself at Home**: Explore various sections like Movies, TV Shows, and Discover.
 You can search for specific titles, create watchlists, and even continue watching where you left off.
 1. **Navigating Plex**: The one downside to Plex is they make it just a bit difficult to find our server's shared media.
-So, please ➡️ **follow these steps to [fix your homescreen](/plex-homescreen)**.
+So, please go ahead and ➡️ **follow these steps to [fix your homescreen](/plex-homescreen)**.

 ### 🦄 About Overseerr